btcz/bitcoinz/doc/amqp.md

 By default, the AMQP feature is automatically compiled in if the necessary prerequisites are found.
-To disable, use --disable-proton during the *configure* step of building bitcoinzd
+To disable, use --disable-proton during the *configure* step of building bitcoinzd:

     $ ./configure --disable-proton (other options)